tungs/timesnap/README.md

 **timesnap** is a Node.js program that records screenshots of web pages that use JavaScript animations.
 It uses [puppeteer](https://github.com/GoogleChrome/puppeteer) to open a web page, overwrite its time-handling functions, and record snapshots at virtual times.
 For some web pages, this allows frames to be recorded slower than real time, while appearing smooth and consistent when recreated into a video.

+It requires Node v8.9.0 or higher and npm.

 # timesnap-core

 **timesnap-core** is a version of timesnap that does not automatically bundle puppeteer.
 It differs from `timesnap` by requiring a [`config.launcher`](#js-config-launcher) function or a [`config.browser`](#js-config-browser) object to be passed, and does not have a command line interface.
 It's stored on the [`core`](https://github.com/tungs/timesnap/tree/core#timesnap-core) branch of `timesnap` and derived from its code.
 All pull requests should be based on the main branch of `timesnap` instead of this branch, unless in the rare event that it's particular only to this branch.